Alan McGilvray: Biography

 McGilvray was born in Paddington, a suburb of Sydney, one of four children of Dumfries-born Thomas McGilvray, owner of a city shoe warehouse.
 The family were keen on cricket: "he played as a child in New South Wales with his father, Thomas, bowling to him, and his brother Norman keeping wicket behind the kerosene can."
 He was educated at Newington College (1923–24) and Sydney Grammar School.
 He captained New South Wales in the 1935–36 and 1936–37 seasons.

 His radio commentary career spanned over 50 years, starting in an era where the only communications between England and Australia were ball-by-ball telegraph cables which were embellished with sound effects and commentary to give an impression of being at the game.
-The technique was first used in 1934 and became known as synthetic cricket broadcasts.
+This technique, known as synthetic cricket broadcasting, was first used by commercial Australian radio 3DB in 1930 and adopted by the Australian Broadcasting Commission in 1934.
 By the 1938 Ashes series in England, short wave reception to Australia had improved significantly and commentary started moving to conventional broadcasting.
 McGilvray called every Test in Australia from the Second World War until his retirement in 1985.

 An example of his distinctive commentary style is as follows:

 Farnes turns, runs in bowling to Bradman, it's a ball well-pitched.
 Bradman moves forward, drives, Compton at cover tries to cut it off, he's beaten by the pace of the ball and it races away for another four.
 APPLAUSE.
 Four more to Bradman, taking his score to 101, a century in 130 minutes, a glorious innings by us and Australia is now building herself into a very sound position, assisted by a great knock by Bradman.

 As well as editing numerous ABC Cricket Books, McGilvray wrote a number of cricket books himself including: